poetmountain/Destinations/README.md

 #### Get started with the **[user guide](Guides/UserGuide.md)** for detailed explanations and examples.

+If you're upgrading from a previous version of Destinations, check out the [2.0 Migration Guide](Guides/MigrationGuide2.0.md) for breaking changes.

 Also check out the [Examples projects](Examples) to see Destinations in action in UIKit and SwiftUI, or dive deep into the source [Documentation](https://poetmountain.github.io/Destinations/).

 ## Overview